Gameforge

 Gameforge AG is a German video game development studio headquartered in Karlsruhe that specializes in online games.
 The company is wholly owned by the Rösner Holding GmbH holding company.

-The company's portfolio contains client-based massively multiplayer online games (MMOGs) such as Metin2, Runes of Magic, and AION, as well as browser-based online games such as OGame, Gladiatus, BiteFight, and Ikariam.
+The company's portfolio contains client-based massively multiplayer online games (MMOGs) such as Metin2, Runes of Magic, and AION, as well as browser-based online games such as OGame, Gladiatus, BiteFight, Ikariam, Tanoth and WildGuns.
 They also operate mobile games.
 Gameforge employs a staff of over 300 and was founded by its chief executive officer Alexander Rösner and former CEO Klaas Kersting in 2003.

 Business model

 Gameforge was one of the first European companies to offer its games using a free-to-play business model.
 Game access and clients are mostly free of charge.
 The products are financed by shop systems where players can buy comfort and service functions such as mounts to ride, or equipment and personalisations for money.
 Gameforge was one of the first western companies to adapt to this business model that has its origins in Asia.